What if a student stops coming to class and/or turning work in?

 Ethical Scholarship Concerns

-- First-Year Writing follows the Writing Program Administrator (WPA) guidelines on the misuse of sources and plagiarism, namely to focus on prevention by dedicating some class time to the concept of ethical scholarship and of academic writing as conversation, as well as to the conventions of citation and attribution.
-We also encourage a broader conversation about ethical scholarship that goes beyond plagiarism, and that fits within an overall framework developed throughout the semester of academic writing as an act of joining an on-going conversation (and observing certain standards within that conversation).
+- First-Year Writing follows the Writing Program Administrator (WPA) guidelines on the misuse of sources and plagiarism, namely to focus on prevention by dedicating some class time to the concept of ethical scholarship and of academic writing as conversation, as well as to discussing the conventions of citation and attribution.
+We advocate for a broad conversation about ethical scholarship that goes beyond plagiarism, and that fits within an overall framework developed throughout the semester of academic writing as an act of joining an on-going conversation (and observing certain standards within that conversation).
+We detail the process more fully in the Ethical Scholarship section of this website.
+Please review the full process before taking action.

 - If you believe a student has misused sources in a draft, come talk to First-Year Writing.
-In most cases, we recommend seeing this as a teaching moment with students.
-However, come talk to us first about the particular circumstance and we can formulate a plan together about how to turn this into a teaching moment.
+In many cases, we will recommend approaching the situation as a teaching moment with students.
+However, please talk to us first about the particular circumstance so we can formulate a plan together about how to turn this into a teaching moment.

 - If you believe a student has misused sources in a final draft, begin by contacting First-Year Writing so that we can weigh in and brainstorm solutions before contacting the student.
 See our web page on Ethical Scholarship for more information and resources.